mdupont315/cart-react-frontend/README.md

  <ol dir="auto">2.
 Admin Page.</ol>

  <ol dir="auto">3.
-Admin can add a product product Will be shown on the latest page. </ol>
+Admin can add a product and the product will be shown on the landing page. </ol>

  <ol dir="auto">4.
 Login and Sign Up. </ol>